devdanco/mono-dev/packages/testo/README.md

-# testing
+# testo

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build testing` to build the library.
+Run `nx build testo` to build the library.